 Amanda comes to the Music Center from St. Cloud.
 She graduated from St. Cloud State University with a BA degree in music.
 Her primary instruments are clarinet and cello, although she is also qualified to teach piano, all woodwinds and strings.
 Amanda also teaches in the St. Cloud area and performs for various theater and musical groups in that area.

-Kevin Stueven, B.S., is a professional woodwind instrumentalist (primarily clarinet and saxophone), music and theatre educator, clinician, composer, actor, and theater director.
-He is very active in regional performing groups.
-Kevin is available to teach all levels of woodwinds, and beginning and intermediate band instruments and piano lessons.
-He is also available to teach composition and theater courses.
+Kevin Stueven, BS, is a professional woodwind instrumentalist, (clarinet, saxophone and flute), music and theatre educator, clinician, composer, actor, and director.
+He is very active in regional performing groups, serving as conductor of the GREAT Theatre orchestra in St. Cloud.
+Kevin is available to teach all levels of woodwinds, beginning and intermediate band instruments and guitar.
+He also teaches piano, accordion and composition lessons.

 DR. EDWARD TURLEY